 I know it is important for today’s children to learn coding, so I sent my child to several computer coding summer camps and online coding classes.
 After several camps, we both felt the classes were getting repetitive.
 I also realized many classes just teach how to write codes or move coding blocks.
-It is very rare that the class teaches fundamental thinking process behind the codes.
-Anyone who worked in computer field knows how fast the field changes and how quickly the old coding systems being replaced by the new ones.
+It is very rare that the class teaches the fundamental thinking process behind the codes.
+Anyone who worked in the computer field knows how fast the field changes and how quickly the old coding systems being replaced by the new ones.
 The code itself won’t help kids to become a good programmer, instead the thinking skills behinds the codes are.
-The good news is you don’t need send your child to a coding class to learn these crucial coding skills.
+The good news is you don’t need to send your child to a coding class to learn these crucial coding skills.
 You can teach them at home.
 You don’t even need a computer.

 5 Crucial Computer Coding Skills You Can Teach at Home